rdmullins/hello-world/README.md

 # Harvard Python Course
 Gary sent a link to an open Harvard CS course that uses Python - going to work through it.
 I also signed up for a blog to chronicle the bootcamp process.

+# Linux Book
+Started reading an Ubuntu manual today.
+Just to remember some things.